Shea-Porter was the representative for New Hampshire’s 1st congressional district and was a Democrat. She served from 2017 to 2018.

 She was previously the representative for New Hampshire’s 1st congressional district as a Democrat from 2013 to 2014; and the representative for New Hampshire’s 1st congressional district as a Democrat from 2007 to 2010.

 Shea-Porter is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2018 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Shea-Porter has sponsored and cosponsored.
+The chart is based on the bills Shea-Porter sponsored and cosponsored from Jan 3, 2013 to Dec 21, 2018.
 See full analysis methodology.

 Ratings from Advocacy Organizations

 Shea-Porter sponsored bills primarily in these issue areas:

 Some of Shea-Porter’s most recently sponsored bills include...

 - H.Res.
 1114 (115th): Expressing support for designation of the week of October 7, 2018, through ...